splunk/splunk-connect-for-syslog/docs/sources/Simple/index.md

 ## Product - multiple

-The SIMPLE source configuration allows configuration of a log path for SC4S using a single port to a single index/sourcetype combintation to quickly onboard new sources that have not been formally supported in the product.
+The SIMPLE source configuration allows configuration of a log path for SC4S using a single port to a single index/sourcetype combination to quickly onboard new sources that have not been formally supported in the product.
 Source data must use RFC5424 or a common variant of RFC3164 formatting.

 * NOTE:  This is an _interim_ step that should be used only to quickly onboard well-formatted data that is being sent over a